We’re so busted, done and dusted…

 Roger gives viewers a concise rundown of the band’s approach to recording an album.
 He’s very polite and unassuming, as is his wont, though he does use the word “abrasive” twice while describing the working relationships amongst the band members.
 Would it surprise anyone to hear they squabble a lot?
 No?
 Roger continues: “And then we all go out for a drink together, and it’s fine.”

 Oh, god, now we’ve reached this section where Nick talks for about eight years about the Red Carpet Massacre album art, which features his photographs.
-To followers of these Duranalyses, I don’t think it’s any secret that Nick is my favorite Duran by a healthy order of magnitude; I find him dazzling and fascinating and brilliant and ridiculous in the best possible way.
+To followers of these Duranalyses, I don’t think it’s any secret that Nick is my favorite Duran; I find him dazzling and fascinating and brilliant and ridiculous in the best possible ways.
 Even still, that doesn’t mean my eyes don’t glaze over when he gets to talking about his Art.
 I’m only human.
 Anyway, Nick launches into a very long explanation about how he and John considered and discarded various approaches to the album design, and how he then he ended up staying in a lavish mansion in Cannes with four friends and their beautiful Russian girlfriends, and how he ended up running out and buying a red carpet and photographing the girlfriends for the album cover.

 I mean, it’s a cool cover.
 He should feel justly proud of it.
 But by the time he starts gabbing about graphic overlays and font selection and logo placement, I’m exhausted.